olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 Te fait la houle forte tanguer, vaste océan, d'ivresse.
 ```

 And there it is.
 In just a few moments, without ever opening a single file, we apply a series of complex operations to an indefinite number of sentences of the same structure.
-This is not possible with a word processor or any other tool with a graphical interface, or with binary files.
+This is not feasible with a word processor or any other tool with a graphical interface or with binary files.